 The vents contribute minimally to noise levels when closed.
 Bell designed the four adjustable vents with fabric lining that reduces whistling compared to unlined vent systems.
 Opening the vents increases air flow but adds some wind noise, which is typical for any helmet in this price range.

 The Bell Lithium meets both DOT and ECE 22.06 safety certifications, providing dual-continent approval for motorcyclists.
-The ECE 22.06 standard represents a stricter test compared to the previous ECE 22.05 and US DOT requirements.
+The ECE 22.06 standard is stricter than the previous ECE 22.05 and US DOT requirements.

 This new certification includes 18 impact points instead of the previous 6, higher speed chin bar testing, and additional oblique impact tests measuring rotational forces transmitted to the brain.

 ECE 22.06 testing incorporates two additional speed impact tests, 12 extra impact points, and roll-off tests from front to rear on all helmet styles.
-The standard requires crash testing with accessories like intercoms and optical testing with Pinlock inserts fitted.
+The standard requires crash testing with accessories such as intercoms, and optical testing with Pinlock inserts fitted.
 Bell designed the Lithium to pass these rigorous requirements while maintaining accessible pricing.

 I’ve researched the certification differences, and ECE 22.06 lids transfer less energy to the wearer’s head during crashes compared to DOT-only helmets.
 The Bell Lithium carries both certifications, giving you confidence across different riding jurisdictions.
 It lacks Snell certification, though ECE 22.06 provides more comprehensive modern testing protocols.